-VECTOR 1 is equipped with 16 'fire' zones which are used to indicate the location of a device, or group of devices, on the system.
-Any device which is required to provide an indication on the panel must be assigned to a fire zone (1 to 16).
+The Vector is equipped with up to 64 'Fire Zones' and 16 'Non Fire Zones' (65-80) which are used to indicate the location of a device, or group of devices, on the system.
+Any device which is required to provide an indication must be assigned to one of these zones.
+All devices may be assigned to the 'Fire Zones' 1-64.
+'Non Fire' zones are restricted to the following device types only:-